 There’s only one thing I about the KL250 I really don’t like – and which I consider a liability for an off-road bike : It has electric start, without a kicker back-up.

-If it doesn’t light, you’re screwed.
+If it doesn’t light, you’re pushing.

 Or go get your truck.

-On the plus side, the Sherpa requires very little upkeep.
+One of the Sherpa great virtues is that it requires very little upkeep.
 It takes 1.6 quarts of oil (w/filter change) and both the drain plug (underside of the case) and the filter access (under a cover on the righthand side of the bike; just unbolt two 10 mm bolts) are easy to to get at.